ddterm/gnome-shell-extension-ddterm/docs/BUILD.md

 If the process fails, please double-check that you have all the dependencies (2.a) installed.

+## 3.1.
+Build the package for old GNOME versions (before 45)

+Packages built for GNOME 45 aren't compatible with older versions, and packages built for older versions aren't compatible with GNOME 45.

+By default, the build targets GNOME 45.

+To build the package for older versions, add `-Desm=false` to `meson setup`:

+    $ meson setup build-legacy-dir
+    $ ninja -C build-legacy-dir pack

+The genearted package will have a different name (it will include the word `legacy`): `ddterm@amezin.github.com.legacy.shell-extension.zip`.

 # 4. Install the package

 The installation process is described in